hoidn/PtychoPINN/scripts/training/README.md

 The height and width of the diffraction patterns are equal and determined by the model parameter `N`, which is typically set to 64 or 128.
 The value of `N` should be consistent with the model configuration.

+## Data Loading

+By default, the training script loads up to 512 images from the input data file.
+This limit can be adjusted through the configuration.

 ## Configuration

 The training script uses a configuration file (`config.yaml`) to set various parameters, such as: